staggeredsix/pdf-to-podcast-demo/README.md

 ### Using `nv-ingest`

 We also support using a fork of NVIDIA's [NV-Ingest](https://github.com/NVIDIA/NV-Ingest) as our PDF service.
-This requires 2 A100-SXM machines.
+This requires two A100-SXM machines.
 See the [repo](https://github.com/jdye64/nv-ingest/tree/brev-dev-convert-endpoint) for more information.
 If you would like to use this, you can add the following to your `.env` file:
 ```bash
 echo "MODEL_API_URL=<nv-ingest-url>/v1" >> .env
 ```